 One of the best perks of being in this line of work has been the truly amazing people that I have had the good fortune of meeting, learning from and working with.

 My travels have taken me to some places that I would have never gotten to know had it not have been for the djembe and group drumming cultures.
 In this piece, I would like to acknowledge and extend a heartfelt thank-you to all those friends and colleagues of mine who come to India and spread their energy through workshops and events that were hosted by Taal Inc…

 Tara, the charming and talented djembe player, teacher and facilitator from Australia has been to India on many an occasion, starting in 2011.
 We’ve had the honor of working together each time.
 She even set the ball rolling for the Tam Tam Mandingue Djembe Academy appraisements in India by conducting some beginner exams successfully.
 This was for the first wave of Taal Inc djembe students and create a Drum Group.
 She is currently based in Tasmania where she leads djembe classes, drum circles, team building events and also a unique online learning resource for the djembe aptly called ‘Learn Djembe Online’.

-Quinn, lovingly known as the ‘gentle giant’, hails from Salt Lake City, Utah, USA and is a djembe player / teacher par excellence.
-He was travelling through India in 2012 and in this time I made sure that he would lead some djembe classes for the gradually growing students of the school of rhythm.
+Quinn, lovingly known as the ‘gentle giant’, hails from Salt Lake City, Utah, USA and is a djembe player/teacher par excellence.
+He was traveling through India in 2012 and in this time I made sure that he would lead some djembe classes for the gradually growing students of the school of rhythm.
 He taught me a lot of my material for the TTMDA certificate exam and about djembe making.
 Quinn, truly a man of many talents, currently leads djembe classes, makes some amazing artifacts through his carpentry skills and enjoys fostering snakes(!).